coderefinery/talk-general/talk.md

 <img src="img/commits.jpg" style="width: 800px;"/>

-*"I don't need version control because it is just me."*

 ---

 ## Motivation for version control

+*"I don't need version control because it is just me."*

+### Relevant also for a single-person universe

 - Undo functionality
 - Working on several features in parallel
+- Reproducibility
+- Bug exposure can be traced back: **code history is extremely valuable**

+### Working with others

 - People working in parallel on the same project
 - Simplify integration of external contributions
-- Reproducibility
-- Bugs can be traced back

----

-## Branching model

-...

 ---